East Haddam Land Trust depends on volunteers, or stewards, to keep preserves accessible and to monitor vegetation and wildlife activity.

-Stewardship Saturday details are emailed to EHLT contacts and posted on the website and Facebook.
+Stewardship Saturday details are emailed to Land Trust contacts and posted on the website and Facebook.

-Do you regularly hike at one of EHLT's preserves?
+Do you hike at an East Haddam Land Trust preserve?
 If so, consider signing up as a Trail Monitor to report to your assigned Stewardship Team member any conditions needing work.
 If you choose to take on additional tasks - removal of small fallen branches, cutting back intruding small vines, briars, or branches, and removing trash - the Land Trust will provide guidance on how to safely and properly do so.